ozontech/file.d/plugin/input/file/README.md

 > In order to reduce potential harm of truncation, you can turn on notifications of file changes.
 > By default the plugin is notified only on file creations.
 Note that following for changes is more CPU intensive.

-> ⚠ Use add_file_name plugin if you want to add filename to events.

 **Reading docker container log files:**
 ```yaml